onnela-lab/forest/docs/source/jasmine.md

 `traj2stats.py`
 This file converts the imputed trajectory matrix to summary statistics.
+- `Hyperparameters`: @dataclass to store the hyperparameters for the imputation process.
+- `transform_point_to_circle`: transform a transforms a set of cooordinates to a shapely circle with a provided radius.
+- `get_nearby_locations`: return a dictionary of nearby locations, a dictionary of nearby locations' names, and a dictionary of nearby locations' coordinates.
 - `gps_summaries`: converts the imputed trajectory matrix to summary statistics.
 - `gps_quality_check`: checks the data quality of GPS data.
 If the quality is poor, the imputation will not be executed.
 - `gps_stats_main`: this is the main function of the jasmine module and it calls every function defined before.
 It is the function you should use as an end user.